Nerwyn/custom-card-features/README.md

 _Formerly called Service Card Tile Feature_

 Call any [action](https://www.home-assistant.io/dashboards/actions/) via card features.
-These custom features will let you create super customizable buttons, dropdowns, selectors, sliders, spinboxes, and toggles.
+These custom features will let you create super customizable buttons, dropdowns, inputboxes, selectors, sliders, spinboxes, and toggles.
 [The Home Assistant developers gave us the ability to create custom features](https://developers.home-assistant.io/docs/frontend/custom-ui/custom-card-feature), why is no one else taking advantage of it?
 And why isn't something like a generic button feature already in Home Assistant?
 I don't know but here it is.

 <img src="https://raw.githubusercontent.com/Nerwyn/custom-card-features/main/assets/example_tile.png" width="600"/>